 7. Sit back and enjoy the solitary and honey bees whilst planning your supper.

 Want to find out more about permaculture, polycultures, renewable technology, green building and more?
-SUBSCRIBE to Permaculture Magazine and get a quarterly dose of practical inspiration.
+SUBSCRIBE to Permaculture and get our quarterly dose of practical inspiration.